-Microsoft reviewed the available published literature and the RBLC and identified the following demonstrated technologies for the control of particulate matter (PM), carbon monoxide (CO), and volatile organic compounds (VOC) emissions from the proposed diesel engines:
+Microsoft reviewed the available published literature and the RBLC and identified the following demonstrated technologies for the control of PM, CO, and VOC emissions from the proposed diesel engines:

 4.2.1.
-BACT Options for PM, CO, and VOC from Diesel Engine Exhaust
+BACT options for PM, CO, and VOC from diesel engine exhaust

-4.2.1.1 Diesel Particulate Filters (DPFs).
+4.2.1.1.
+Diesel particulate filters

 These add-on devices include passive and active DPFs, depending on the method used to clean the filters (i.e., regeneration).
 Passive filters rely on a catalyst while active filters typically use continuous heating with a fuel burner to clean the filters.
 The use of DPFs to control diesel engine exhaust particulate emissions has been demonstrated in multiple engine installations worldwide.
-Particulate matter reductions of up to 85% or more have been reported.
+Particulate matter reductions of up to 85 percent or more have been reported.
 Therefore, this technology was identified as the top case control option for diesel engine exhaust particulate emissions from the proposed engines.